 Israel induced blame for Gaza’s energy crisis to be fired in all directions, except the right one, itself.

 Protestors flooding the winter streets blamed Hamas’s government, the PA, and Israel.
 Anger was directed at Hamas’s government for allegedly diverting funds from the purchase of fuel necessary to run Gaza’s only power plant toward other activities, including the building of tunnels.
 Frustrated demonstrators accused the PA of supporting the blockade by controlling fuel purchases and transfers into Gaza.
 The power company itself, a privately owned operation, is repeatedly criticized for supposedly making profit off the backs of ordinary Gazans who suffer from these shortages.
 To mitigate the particularly painful winter months of late 2016 and early 2017, interventions into Gaza’s energy sector were forthcoming from Turkey and Qatar in the form of fuel supplies that allowed the resumption of power generation from GPGC.
-These measures are at best short-term palliatives that will carry Gazans through another chapter of a chronic crisis
+These measures are at best short-term palliatives that will carry Gazans through another chapter of a chronic crisis.

 In this Palestinian wave of popular anger and recrimination, the impact of the Israeli blockade on the Gaza Strip and Israel’s broader colonization and control of Palestinian resources is diluted, if not pushed to the background.